E3 2018 | GotGame Predictions for Microsoft

 2. Gears of War 5

-Halo isn’t the only big gun that Microsoft has in their stable of franchises.
+Halo isn’t the only big gun that Microsoft has in their arsenal of franchises.
 The Gears of War franchise is yet another iconic Xbox series that is due for another entry.
 The Coalition’s Gears of War 4 released back in 2016, so a new game could easily be upon us.
 Starring the son of Marcus Fenix, J.D., Gears of War 4 follows him as he fights against a new threat.

 The game was left open-ended and showed potential in continuing the series.
 This could be another game that showcases the Xbox One X from the ground up.
 The original Gears of War 4 was already a very good looking game.
 Whether the game continues to star J.D. or Marcus is up in the air, but either way, Gears of War 5 could be just what the doctor ordered.